krystianzun/React-Playground-Sign-Up/README.md

-## React Playground Sign Up Screen
+## React Playground – Sign Up Screen 🔑

-In the project directory, you can run:
+Hey all! 👋

+I wanted to share with you a simple Sign Up Screen created as a part of "React Playground" - my endeavour to learn React.

 ### `npm start`